blackgate/osacljs/README.md

 Use Replumb in OSX Javascript for Automation (JXA)

-This is a attempt to port mfikes [elbow](https://github.com/mfikes/elbow) to JXA.
+This is an attempt to port mfikes [elbow](https://github.com/mfikes/elbow) to JXA.

 # Usage